andyli/blog/content/posts/2015/2015-11-14_haxe_usage_survey.md

 ![Number of interested Haxe versions per respondent](https://raw.githubusercontent.com/andyli/haxe-usage-survey/master/out/fig_version_count_grouped.png)
 </span>

 We can see that there is some interest in using more than one Haxe version (~20%), but the majority of respondents are interested in using only one target.
 That means it is not urgent to support installing multiple version of Haxe in a system.
 But of course it would be great to have a way to do so in the long run.
 [HVM](https://github.com/dpeek/hvm) sounds promising although I haven't tried.
+For testing purpose, one can easily [setup a TravisCI build matrix with multiple Haxe versions](http://docs.travis-ci.com/user/languages/haxe/#Choosing-Haxe-versions-to-test-against).

 For the installation method, I asked how Haxe was being installed: